McDonald’s Cardboard Derby

 Watch as teams compete in vessels made entirely out of cardboard and duct tape.
-Or, sign up yourself or your team and participate in the fun.
+Or, sign up yourself and participate in the fun.
 All it takes is some creativity, engineering skills, and courage.

 McDonald’s (201 W. College Drive) has heaps of cardboard to give away FREE so you can build your best derby vessel.
 Just swing by and ask for Jeff, the general manager.

 Build your vessel before derby day, Saturday, March 17.
 Take as much time as you want to plan, design, and build.

 Your derby vessel must consist of the following materials only: cardboard, duct tape, string, twine, paint.
 Each vessel will be inspected by our judges at check-in to ensure that it complies with the rules.